HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 There is also no formal DCP **Scrum Master**.

-### ZenHub
+### ZenHub for Project Management

-[ZenHub](https://www.zenhub.com/) has been partially adopted in the DCP community.
-This proposal commits the community to validating whether ZenHub can become our *one source of truth* for project management.
-If not, then it should be replaced with a more suitable alternative.
+The [ZenHub](https://www.zenhub.com/) project management application has been partially adopted in the DCP community.
+This RFC fully commits the community to ZenHub as our *one source of truth* for project management.

 DCP SHOULD NOT duplicate the ZenHub DCP board in other documents or spreadsheets.
 The board and its reports represent the definitive list of DCP prioritized tasks (Product Backlog) and their state.

-### !
+#### !
 Scrum → ZenHub Secret Decoder Ring

 * Backlog items → Issues with User Stories
 * Spikes → Issues with a "Spike" GitHub label